ciDSproj/online_sales/README.md

 - Grouped Sales by Payment Methods to see the most popular payment method by region
 - Created pivot table of Sales by Region to find which are the most popular product categories in each region

-## Resources
+## Resources Used
-- SQL3Lite for accesing and exploring the database
+- SQLite3 module for creating, accesing and exploring the database
 - Python 3.7
 - Numpy and Pandas libraries for data manipulation
 - Matplotlib and Seaborn libraries for data visualization

-The project is primarily based in Python and some SQLite3.

-It uses Numpy and Pandas libraries for data manipulation, SQLite3 for accesing the database and Matplotlib and Seaborn for visualizations.

 ## Dataset
 The Online Sales dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/shreyanshverma27/online-sales-dataset-popular-marketplace-data).
 Each entry contains information about a single transaction: